 Planting and Caring for Knock Out® Rose Trees

 How to Plant and Care for Knock Out® Rose Trees

-If you are looking for a colorful way to make a grand statement in your yard, then we suggest our Knock Out Rose Trees.
+If you're looking for a colorful way to make a grand statement in your yard, then we suggest our Knock Out® Rose Trees.

-How to Plant Knock Out Rose Trees: Dig a hole for the rose tree.
+Dig a hole for the tree.
 The hole should be about twice as wide and the same depth as the root ball or tree container.
-Loosen soil at the sides and bottom of the hole with a shovel.
 Remove the tree from its container and place it in the hole.
 Make sure that the tree trunk is as straight as possible and that the top of the root crown is level with the ground.
 Rotate and tilt the tree in the hole until you are satisfied with its placement.
 Stand back from the tree to visually verify placement and adjust as needed.
 Use the original or prepared soil to fill the hole around the tree roots.
-Gently tamp the soil down to remove any air pockets.
-Apply 2-4 inches of mulch around the base of the tree.

 Finally, gently tamp the soil down to remove any air pockets.
 Apply 2-4 inches of mulch around the base of the tree to conserve moisture.

 Watering Knock Out® Rose Trees

 Be sure to water your rose thoroughly, never letting it dry out.
 Generally, this means watering about once or twice weekly.
 If you don't get enough rainfall each week (about an inch), then check the surrounding soil about 3 inches down for dryness.